blakadder/zigbee/_zigbee/LoraTap_SS6400ZB.md

 link: https://www.aliexpress.com/item/1005002872683331.html
 link2: https://www.domadoo.fr/en/peripheriques/6015-loratap-zigbee-30-4-buttons-remote-control.html
 link3:
+pairing: "Press and hold any button on the device for +- 5 seconds (until the yellow light starts blinking).
+After this the device will automatically join.
+You may have to press a button once more if a confirmation is necessary."
 ---
-### Pairing
-Press and hold any button on the device for +- 5 seconds (until the yellow light starts blinking).
-After this the device will automatically join.
-You may have to press a button once more if a confirmation is necessary.